aallbrig/aws-sysops-practice/sysops-admin-associate-study-guide-2018/ch5.md

 ## Exercise 5.3 Tag Your VPC and Subnets
 ### Up
-1. Spin up a new VPC, with private & public subnet
+1. Spin up a new VPC, with private & public subnet from exercise 5.2b
 1. Through AWS management console (because piecing together ARNs is a beast), find your VPC and tag it
 1. Through AWS management console, find your VPC's subnets and tag them